TrevorThomp/JS-Data-Structures-and-Algorithms/data-structures/linkedList/README.md

-insertAfter(val, newValue) - Inserts newValue after the val in the linked list remove(val) - Removes value from the linked list kthFromEnd(k) - k represents how far into the list from the end, kthFromEnd() will return the value of that node
+insertAfter(val, newValue) - Inserts newValue after the val in the linked list remove(val) - Removes value from the linked list kthFromEnd(k) - k represents how far into the list from the end, kthFromEnd() will return the value of that node merge(listA,listB) - We are looping through listA and appending listB at the end of listA

 ## Links
 * [submissionPR](https://github.com/trevorthompson-401-advanced-javascript/data-structures-and-algorithms/pull/1)